dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-accordion-in-react-and-typescript-with-tests.md

 ## Write tests for Accordion.tsx

 Alright, time to write tests for the components we've built.
-Tests are really great as it helps us cover all the logics in our code and whenever we update the codebase, they help us determine whether we broke anything before it the changes get pushed to our repository.
+Tests are really great as it helps us cover all the logics in our code and whenever we update the codebase, they help us determine whether we broke anything before the changes get pushed to our repository.

 Before we start, let's install a library called [faker](https://github.com/Marak/faker.js) which gives us random data.
 Why do we want random data?
 It makes our tests more reliable as opposed to hardcoding the data we use in testing.
 Run the command below on your terminal to install it along with its type: